Frequently Asked Questions

 • Legal Community

-- The court systems in cooperation with probation and parole officers and therapists to monitor convicted sex offenders.
+- U.S. Attorney Offices, District Attorney Offices, Public Defender Offices, defense attorneys, Parole & Probation Departments.- The court systems in cooperation with probation and parole officers and therapists to monitor convicted sex offenders.- Attorneys in civil litigation.

 • Government Agencies

-- Agencies in the Intelligence Community
+- Department of Defense Agencies- Agencies in the Intelligence Community

 • Private Sector

-- Companies and corporations under the restrictions and limitations of the Employee Polygraph Protection Act of 1988 (EPPA).
+- Companies and corporations under the restrictions and limitations of the Employee Polygraph Protection Act of 1988 (EPPA).- Private citizens in matters not involving the legal or criminal justice system.

 What is the Employee Polygraph Protection Act?
 (EPPA)